Home > Keeping your cool > The Guide to Portable Refrigeration Units for Rent

 Your team is your first line of defense against rental problems.
 Proper training ensures everyone handles the equipment correctly and safely, preventing user error that could lead to downtime.
 Walk your staff through the basics of the rental unit’s operation.
 Cover how to load and unload products to maintain good air circulation, how to properly close and seal the doors, and who to notify if they notice anything unusual, like a strange noise or a temperature warning.
 A simple checklist posted on or near the unit can serve as a constant reminder, keeping everyone on the same page and your inventory safe.

-Meeting Food Safety and Compliance Standards
+Staying Compliant with Food Safety Standards

 If you’re in the food, beverage, or pharmaceutical industry, maintaining precise temperatures isn’t just a good idea—it’s the law.
 Failing to meet health and safety standards can lead to spoiled products, lost revenue, and serious compliance issues.
 Be sure you understand the specific food safety regulations that apply to your products.
 Keep detailed temperature logs as proof of compliance.
 Starting with a high-quality, calibrated rental unit from a trusted provider is the first and most important step in meeting these critical standards and protecting both your customers and your business.